Best Snow Grips

 Since we need additional traction in winter, usually during or just after storms, it is vital that grips can be donned easily and quickly, with both bare and gloved hands.
 All of the options in our review feature some kind of rubbery, elastic body that is stretched over the sole of the user's shoe or boot.
 Products that differentiate themselves from the pack are extremely easy to put on and snap into place right where you want them.

-The Kahtoola MICROspikes and the Yaktrax Walk are the easiest grips to put on.
+None of the grips are overly difficult to put on, but the Kahtoola MICROspikes, Kahtoola EXOspikes, and the Yaktrax Walk are noticeably the easiest.
 The front and back are obvious, the material stretches easily, and there is a cup where the toe of the boot or shoe fits to line up the rest of the grip.
-The Kahtoola NANOspikes, Yaktrax Pro, and ICETRAX V3 are also easy to put on quickly and efficiently.
+The Yaktrax Pro and ICETRAX V3 are also easy to put on quickly and efficiently.

 It is very important your grips stay attached and centered on your feet when walking on slippery surfaces because if they become dislodged, the chances of falling increase, and preventing falls is the main reason you wear spikes in the first place.
 In every model tested, the elastic body stretches out to fit over the toe and heel of a shoe, and elastic tension is what keeps the grip in place.
 The exact design of the toe and heel attachments, as well as the design of the body if it snaps around the sides of a shoe, are what differentiate one product from the next.

-The Kahtoola models feature the best security of fit of the products that we reviewed.
+All the Kahtoola models feature excellent security of fit.
 This company has a lot of experience in this field and offers a secure design across its range of products.
 The Yaktrax models also fit securely, and the Pro model even has a top strap to ensure the grip isn't going to fall off.
-This is a nice touch if you are taking the spikes on a long hike and don't want to deal with a loose grip.
+This is a nice touch if you are taking your spikes on a long hike and don't want to deal with a loose grip.
 The crampon-style models all have a relatively secure fit but can be a bit of a pain to put on in the first place.

-In this category, the Yaktrax models beat out the competition.
+The Yaktrax Walk and Yaktrax Pro also have great versatility.
 Their chain-style traction performance is good across a wide range of surface conditions, and they can be worn on everything from a winter hike in the woods to icy city streets with any footwear.
 Our only gripe is that they are uncomfortable for winter running, but that's a niche use that won't apply to everyone.
 We also like how the ICETRAX V3 fits a variety of footwear with ease, providing traction for mostly urban and paved environments.

 Snow grips are most useful during the worst winter weather when temperatures plummet and the snow piles up.
-In these conditions, every material becomes more brittle, and manufacturers have to make sure their elastics won't break when users are manipulating their grips.
+Every material becomes more brittle in these conditions, and manufacturers have to make sure their elastics won't break when being manipulated.
 In addition, the spikes themselves take a beating, and some materials and designs wear out faster than others.